 The cost varies depending upon the type of service you choose.
 There are a variety of individual coaching services, as well as a number of group programs.
-Please refer to the 1-to-1 Coaching and Teams pages for more information.
+Please refer to the 1-to-1 Coaching page for more information.

 What do I have to do when I’m working with a coach?